 HBZ-UAE has two (2) specialized committees at Senior Management level (i.e EXCO and ISSC) and five (5) committees as a part of its local governance structure.
-Committee meetings are held only if the quorum is present.
+Committee meetings are held regularly, meeting the quorum requirements.

-The structures of HBZ-UAE's committees is set forth as follows:
+The structure of HBZ-UAE's committees are set forth as follows: